-Little Rock Birth Injury Lawyers and Medical Malpractice Attorneys
+Little Rock, Arkansas Birth Injury and Medical Malpractice Attorneys

 Does your baby have cerebral palsy or another injury caused by birth trauma?

 Birth injury cases usually involve catastrophic injuries to babies caused by problems during labor or delivery.
 Inadequate oxygen to the baby may result in hypoxic brain injury and the development of cerebral palsy (CP).
 Excessive traction during delivery may result in nerve injuries, affecting the child’s arm and causing permanent disability (Erb’s palsy or brachial plexus injury).
 Labor and delivery is a critical time and improper diagnosis and management may have disastrous consequences.
 Since these injuries are so devastating, millions of dollars may be at stake because the damages can cover a lifetime of future medical, rehabilitation, and attendant care expense for a severely handicapped child.
 These cases are among the most expensive, time-consuming, and complex cases to be litigated.
 They are aggressively defended, difficult to settle, and difficult to win.
 Only experienced attorneys should handle a serious birth injury case.
 Brad Hendricks , Lamar Porter, and George Wise have extensive experience in litigating and settling birth injury cases.
 Let us seek the justice your child and your family deserves.